putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 <p>&nbsp;</p>

-**Darkness had fallen** over the forest moon and the temperature dropped along with it.
+**Darkness was falling** over the forest moon and the temperature dropped along with it.
 The squad had gathered in a small clearing to set up camp.
 Though one would hardly recognize it as a camp.

 This was a stealth mission, and the squad leader made sure all protocols were strictly followed.
 A Rebel could look right at their camp and never see it, so carefully was it set up.
 The team carried a thermal unit, but its heat signature was too easily spotted on the Rebels’ electrobinoculars.
 The squad leader could tell his troopers were disappointed when he’d ordered it stowed.
 Cold food rations and uncomfortably frigid nights were going to be the norm for awhile.
 He also ordered the troopers to keep chatter to necessity only, and then at a mere whisper.
 He busied them with cleaning their armor.

 This was going to be a tough mission, the squad leader could tell.
 He preferred a straight fight to all this sneaking around.
 The sleeping rough, the unfamiliar terrain, the stealth — these were all somehow much more daunting.
 It required a kind of discipline that his troops were trained, but not practiced, in.

-And there was the lieutenant.
-He knew without saying that the lieutenant needed to be watched more closely.
-He sensed that his troopers felt that way too.
-But such things could not even be whispered among his troopers, even when the lieutenant was sitting on his own, out of earshot.
-While the squad leader knew that in a firefight that they could trust any of the others with their life, he also knew that the members’ first loyalty was to the Empire.
-Dissent would be reported.

-As the squad leader sat in the dark, even as he thought ahead to securing the camp and planning the next day’s patrol, his mind returned again and again to the incident with the lieutenant.
-He knew he was trying to protect the mission and the squad.
-But he’d tried to grab his officer’s gun from his hand.
-He’d tried to stop his fire.
-It had been almost reflexive.
-Yet the job of a stormtrooper was not to mourn the dead, but to carry out the will of the Empire.
+He sat in the dark.
+As always, he was thinking about the mission.
+Had he made any errors that might give them away to the enemy?
+What's their next move?
+The next hour, The next day.
+But he was having trouble with focus.
+His mind returned again and again to the incident with the lieutenant.
+Grabbing an officer's blaster ...
+His had still felt the burns from the muzzle.

-Carrying out that will took many forms.
-He’d learned this lesson years ago while trying to recover some missing droids.
+But he did it knowing the consequences of rash acts by anyone in the squad -- even a lieutenant, firing seemingly at random.
+He’d learned a lesson years ago while trying to recover some missing droids.
 He saw an eager young squad leader order fire on a pair of homesteaders.
-Their petulance earned their deaths, but they also didn’t have the droids, and their deaths didn’t get the droids back.
-In fact, they were never recovered.
-The will of the Empire was not carried out.
-And only a delay in cleaning up the mess meant the squad leader wasn’t on the Death Star when …

-And what a mess it was.
-There were at least a dozen witnesses to kill, farms to burn and make it look like it was Sand People.
-Then local authorities got involved, and they had to be killed too.
-All that extra trouble because of one bad decision by one Trooper.
-Deciding not to fire could be as important as deciding to pull the trigger, he knew.
-Not firing can save a mission.

-The lieutenant would not see it that way.
-The squad leader, a true and trained stormtrooper, was ready for any consequences.
-He had no fear of execution or punishment.
-Even unfair punishment was important to build discipline.
-It was a reminder of the Empire’s unquestioned power over even the smallest member.

-But the uncertainty gnawed at him.
-He’d interfered with an officer, but why did it still feel like the right decision?
-He ached for the lieutenant to put a point on the day’s events.
-He found out soon enough.
+They'd been petulant, sure.
+Even as he stood there, watching acrid smoke billowing from the homesteader's house, their burned skeletons near the doorway, he realized that the mission had failed -- get the droids.
+Deciding not to fire could be more important than knowing when to fire.

 The squad leader approached the lieutenant and stood at attention.
+The lieutenant did not acknowledge or even rise from his seated position.
+A blanket was wrapped around his upper body.
+The pure white of his boots and legs was flecked with mud and bits of forest debris.
+He was staring upward at the Death Star, a faint glow in the sky among the golden hues of the fast-fading light, looking more like a moon than a space station.
+He did not break his gaze.

-“Sir, the camp is established, sir,” he told the lieutenant.
+“Sir, the camp is set, sir,” he told the lieutenant.

 “Good.”